alfaraw/Security101/README.md

 This one is regarding phishing and messages that you could get via Discord for example.
 Probably you know that you should always avoid malicious *.exe files from the internet, but have you ever thought about csv (ALL excel formats) etc.?

-You cool abroad colleague is sending you GAINZ.cvs and you re excited to open it (again feels, curiosity), and he made a cool macro in cvs that is calculating gains in real-time :o but you need to click "Enable Editing".
+Your cool abroad colleague is sending you GAINZ.cvs and you re excited to open it (again feels, curiosity), and he made a cool macro in cvs that is calculating gains in real-time :o but you need to click "Enable Editing".
 What could get wrong?

 So excel allows creating macros in VBA which is a programing language so you could potentially run malware.
 Here is an example game is written in excel VBA: https://www.youtube.com/watch?v=1vbjpJIRtJk

-ps. it is a good habbit to do not accept any files from persons meet on the internet.
+ps. it is a good habit to do not accept any files from persons meet on the internet.

 3.Storing Password in Clear Text